 6 Signs You Need to Replace Your Pool Liner

 Generally, vinyl pool liners for above ground pools last about 6-12 years with proper maintenance.
-However, many factors can impact your liner’s lifespan, including frequency of use, proper maintenance, and weather.
-From fading to leaks, we’re sharing some of the top signs it’s time to replace your vinyl swimming pool liner.
+However, many factors can impact your above ground pool liner’s life expectancy, including frequency of use, proper maintenance, and weather.

 2. The liner is leaking.